 The Office of Printing Services and Graphic Design provides the university community with professional design and printing services.
-The Office of Public Relations offers the university community free assistance in the areas of writing, editing, event planning, public relations and marketing strategy and coordination.
+The Office of Public Relations offers the university community free assistance in the areas of writing, editing, event planning, social media, public relations and marketing strategy and coordination.
 The Office of Web Development oversees the university's external web presence, creating new content, maintaining existing content, and ensuring all content is updated regularly.

 The Style Guide is important: